TheAntiscamGroup/AntiScamBotSite/faq.md

 ### What is a scammer?

 Scammers are users/bots on Discord who send unsolicited direct messages demanding that you commission the scammer that you do not know to buy their traced/genAI/stolen artwork.
-In some instances, they charge your payment account (Paypal, Boosty, etc) and never deliver anything.
+In some instances, they charge your payment account (PayPal, Boosty, etc.) and never deliver anything.

 This is not a complete list, but these are also scams as well: